Grosse Point Light: Construction

 The project to construct a lighthouse began in 1872, supervised by Orlando Metcalf Poe, who designed the buildings.
 Most of the construction was completed by June 30, 1873, although the lamp would not be lit for several months.
 Finally, in March 1874, the light commenced operation.
 The building is designed in Italianate architecture.

 In summer 1865 Colonel Poe became the Lighthouse Board's chief engineer; in 1870 he was promoted to the position of Chief Engineer of the Upper Great Lakes 11th Lighthouse District.
 In this capacity he designed eight "Poe style lighthouses" and oversaw construction of several.
 Poe was named District Engineer for the Eleventh Lighthouse District, Those lights are New Presque Isle Light (1870) on Lake Huron, Lake Michigan's South Manitou Island Light (1872), Grosse Point Light (1873) in Evanston, Illinois, Lake Superior's Au Sable Light (1874), Outer Island Light (1874) in the Apostle Islands, Little Sable Point Light (1874) on Lake Michigan, Cheboygan County, Michigan's Spectacle Reef Light {1874} on Lake Huron, Racine, Wisconsin's Wind Point Light (1880); and Manistique, Michigan's Seul Choix Light (1895).

+Operation

+Until automation, the operation of lighthouses in America was the responsibility of keepers employed by the federal government through the United States Lighthouse Service (1789) until it was merged with the United States Coast Guard (1939).
+Today, there are many different organizational arrangements for management and operation of historic lighthouses around the world.
+The operational history and light keeping at Grosse Point Lighthouse is unique as there have been keepers appointed by both federal and local government.

+Of all the federally appointed keepers, the best known and longest serving is Edwin James “E.J.”
+Moore, who entered the ranks of the lighthouse service as an assistant keeper at Grosse Point on September 9, 1883 before a transfer took him to the Calumet (IL) lighthouse on August 21, 1884.
+He later returned to Grosse Point as principle keeper serving from August 27, 1888 until his death on March 2, 1924.
+Like all Principle keepers of the period the primary duties Moore dealt with was making sure that Grosse Point’s second-order Fresnel lens was properly maintained and that its life-saving beacon of light worked continuously from sunset to sunrise.
+During the peak years of operation, the principle keeper was aided by two assistant keepers and a day laborer who was tasked with maintaining the light and fog signals.
+Work of secondary importance would be performed by asst. keepers and consist of chores such as polishing brass and copper, cleaning windows, and organizing storage areas.
+During his years of service, E.J. adopted the title of “Captain” along with a reportedly stern manner in dealing with his subordinate keepers.
+This contrasted with a congenial side to his professional personality when dealing with news reporters who frequently sought him out for his views on maritime issues, enjoying the stories he would tell.